 The Viewport toolbar item allows you to adjust the dimensions of the iframe your story is rendered in.
-This makes it easy to develop responsive UIs.
+It makes it easy to develop responsive UIs.

-The viewport global can take a object with the following keys:
+The viewport global can take an object with the following keys:

 |defaultViewport||String||Sets the default viewport|